meh9/game-of-life/README.md

 1. Assign B to A.

 Negatives:
-1. does a lot of TreeMap lookups
+1. does a lot of map lookups

 Positives:
 1. able to create much larger universes compared to arrays - as long as the universe is sparsely populated